seppmail/SEPPmail365cloud/README.md

 ## Security

-When connecting to Exchange Online, we recommend using the -Device or -Credential based login login option.
-If you want to use credential-based login, use Microsoft "Secrets Management" module to store your username/passwords in a secure place on your disk.
+When connecting to Exchange Online, we recommend using the -Device or -Credential based login option.
+If you want to use credential-based login, we recommend using the Microsoft "Secrets Management" module to store your username/passwords in a secure place on your disk.

 ## Module Installation

 >IMPORTANT!
 Do not use the other PowerShell Module we have on the PowerShell Gallery "SEPPmail365".
-This module will create NON-WORKING setups as it is intended to be used with self-hosted SEPPmail Appliances.
+This module will create NON-WORKING setups as it is intended to be used with self-hosted, customer owned or MSP-operated SEPPmail Appliances.

 ### Installation on Windows